-The first and foremost act of worship in these days is Hajj.
-If you are going to observe it this year, then try your best to gain as much reward as possible.
+If you are one of the few lucky Muslims who are going to observe it this year, then try your best to gain as much reward as possible.
 This is your real chance to become wholly absolved of your sins and have your record wiped clean.

 So spare no effort in perfecting your rituals, and keep away from anything that may blemish your Hajj.
 During the journey, make use of your time through constant supplication, remembrance of Allah, and recitation of the Qur’an.
 Who knows, this may be your last journey to the Sacred House.

 You may be unable to do Hajj this year, and you may feel sad because you are deprived of the great reward of Hajj.
 But you can also achieve this reward in your country of residence.
 Just reflect on the following hadith: